mydotey/scf/README.md

 - **Value Filter**: give a chance to check the value got from the *Configuration Source*, mostly used to **validate** the value

+- **Value Comparator**: give a chance to compare the value so as to know whether property value changes. use value's `Equals` method to compare by default

 ### Configuration Source

 A property can be configured in various ways.
 For example, a HashMap in memory, or a properties file, or env variable, or Java system property, or yaml file, ... etc.